simpleshue/misc/docs/running/strength_training.md

     * Free-holding and extend upper body and arms forward - improve balance.
     * Focus on glute stability and strength.
 1. (2B) Glute bridge
-    * focus on hamstring and glute
+    * For hamstring and glute
-    * the farther away the lower foot, the more challenging it is.
+    * The farther away the lower foot, the more challenging it is.
 1. (2C) Nordic hamstring curl
     * great for hamstring
 1. (3A) Hip flexion with bands
     * Similar to calf stretch when pushing towards a wall, use a rubber band while lifting the leg high.
     * Focus on Iliopsoas (髂腰肌) - for lifting thighs.
+    * Also good for forms.
 1. (4A) Side kick (optional - with band)
+    * For glute
 1. (4B) Standing back/side kick with band
 1. (5A) Jumping on box